Roberto de Nobili was born in Rome in 1577. He was the first son of an Italian nobleman who was a general in the papal army.

 -- Howard Culbertson,

 Jesuit missionary Roberto de Nobili was a pioneering figure in the history of Christian missions in India.
-Nobili is renowned for his adoption of local Indian customs and practices, particularly those associated with the Brahmin caste.
-Despite facing criticism and opposition from some within the Church who viewed his methods as compromising doctrinal integrity, Nobili's approach did bear some fruit.
+Nobili is remembered for adopting local Indian customs and practices, particularly those associated with the Brahmin caste.
+Despite criticism and opposition from some within the Church who viewed his methods as compromising doctrinal integrity, Nobili's approach did bear some fruit.
 He attracted a significant number of converts from the Brahmin caste and established a Christian community that retained many aspects of its Indian cultural heritage.

 Roberto de Nobili's approach to missionary work continues to be studied and debated within the context of intercultural and interreligious dialogue.
 It speaks to questions about the boundaries between contextualization and syncretism in the cross-cultural spread of Christianity.